Twitter hires NBC News executive Schiller as head of news

 Schiller has an extensive background as an executive in charge of digital news.
 At NBC News, she served as senior vice president and chief digital officer.
 Prior to that, she was the CEO of National Public Radio.
 She left NPR in 2011 after a series of controversies including an NPR fundraising executive who slammed conservatives.

-Schiller was also an executive at the New York Times Co, leading day-to-day operations of the newspaper's website.
+Schiller was also an executive at the New York Times Co (NYT.N), leading day-to-day operations of the newspaper's website.